sven-mayer/teachCourses/readme.txt

 * Changed: New style of volume/number/issue fields in publication entries.
 We switch from 8(3) to vol. 8, no. 3
 * Changed: Show date instead of year in publication import if it's available
 * Bugfix: Fix some problems with pagination and losing filter values in the backend publications overview
 * Note: Considering that 99,9% of all users using the publication management only, I've decided to split the course system from the publication management during this year.
-So teachPress will be a publication management only plugin in future.
+So teachCorses will be a publication management only plugin in future.

 = 8.1.1 (23.01.2022) =
 * New: Consider annote fields in the bibtex import and save it as comments
 * Changed: Increase max size for bibtex keys from 50 to 100 chars
 * Changed: Larger input fields for series, bibtex_key, crossref
-* Bugfix: Set ROW_FORMAT=DYNAMIC for the tables teachpress_pub, teachpress_author, teachpress_tags during installation to fix installation problems
+* Bugfix: Set ROW_FORMAT=DYNAMIC for the tables teachcorses_pub, teachcorses_author, teachcorses_tags during installation to fix installation problems

 = 8.1.0 (29.11.2021) =
 * New: Bookmarks can be added/deleted to all users without restriction (#181)